 Is your garbage disposal starting to smell?
 It’s easy to clean a smelly garbage disposal with ice, baking soda and vinegar or lemon juice, and dish soap.
 To clean food residue out of your garbage disposal with each use, throw some ice cubes in along with your food waste and grind them up – they’ll help loosen food residue that is stuck to the blades.
 Keep a bag of orange, lemon, or other citrus peels in the freezer and toss some in when you need to freshen up your garbage disposal.

 Now that you know what you should and shouldn’t put down a garbage disposal, you can fully enjoy the convenience of rinsing food waste right down the drain.
 If your garbage disposal does act up despite your careful usage, American Home Shield® can help cover the cost of repairing or replacing it if you have a home warranty.
-Call to ask about our plans and coverage today.
+Check out our plans and coverage today.